J-Neuwford/golden-square/README.md

-# golden-square-phase2
+# golden-square

-This challenges are to establish and drill fundamental skills in:
+These challenges are to establish and drill fundamental skills in:
  - TDD
  - OOP
  - debugging